-Here’s a look at our overall plan for the 3rd grade year…
+Here’s a quick look at the overall plan for our 3rd grade year…

 Bible: Grapevine’s New Testament Overview (as a group)